pedrohfonseca/Guided-Project-Storytelling-Data-Visualization-on-Exchange-Rates/README.md

 *   Solution to the guided project Storytelling Data Visualization on Exchange Rates on [Dataquest](dataquest.io)
 *   In this project, we compared the exchange rate of euro with american dollar and make a data visualization.
 The data visualization was made using storyteller to see the changes of rate over the years.
-We also used Gestalt Principles and Pre-Attentive Attributes to improve our graphs.
+We also used Gestalt Principles and Pre-Attentive Attributes to improve our graphs and used the FiveThirdyEight style on matplotlib.

 ### Used tools
 *   [Google Colab](https://colab.research.google.com/);